calvinc903/asc_secret_santa_assignments/README.md

 - [x] Design accounts system probably need sessions
 - [x] Block submission unless data is found in MongoDB
 - [x] Automatically lowercase names on submission

+# Known Bugs
+- [ ] On safari the animation starts like 3 seconds in... need to figure out why this is the case.

 # Extra Features